 Why UT Health San Antonio School of Health Professions?

-- 100% of program graduates have passed the Physician Assistant National Certifying Exam (PANCE) in the past five years
+• 100% of program graduates taking the Physician Assistant National Certifying Exam (PANCE) in the past five years have passed

 Physician Assistant Studies Program Requirements